VICIy/Failed-to-resolve/README.md

 # Failed-to-resolve
 There  is a problem when inserting thirdparty library :Failed to reslove~~I am crying!~~

+solution:
-add jcenter{url "http://jcenter.bintray.com/"} like following:
+add jcenter{url "http://jcenter.bintray.com/"} in your Application's build.gradle like following:

 buildscript {